 After returning to the Visitor Center we will board a shuttle and cross the bridge to Ford Island.
 This still active military base is home to Battleship Row where the USS Missouri battleship is docked.
 This floating museum marks the end of World War 2 in the Pacific as the Japanese Articles of Surrender was signed on the deck of the “Mighty Mo” in Tokyo Bay in September of 1945.
 Explore the main deck as the huge turret guns tower overhead.
 Stand in the spot where the Japanese surrender documents were signed, then venture below deck where you’ll get a first hand look at what life on board was like on a Navy battleship during WWII.

 After experiencing Pearl Harbor, you’ll be taken on a narrated driving tour of downtown Honolulu where you’ll be able to see and learn more about Hawaii’s history.
 During the tour, you’ll have your curiosity piqued by:

 These beautiful, historical sites come to life thanks to the expert narration and local knowledge that your driver shares with you while you enjoy your tour of Honolulu city.

-No tour of Honolulu’s rich history would be complete without visiting Punchbowl Cemetery.
-Also known as the National Memorial Cemetery of the Pacific, the Punchbowl Cemetery is one of Hawaii’s most popular tourist attractions and serves as a memorial to the men and women of the United States Armed Forces who lost their lives.
+No tour of Honolulu’s rich history would be complete without visiting the Punchbowl Cemetery.
+Also known as the National Memorial Cemetery of the Pacific, the Punchbowl Cemetery is one of Hawaii’s most popular tourist attractions and serves as a memorial to the men and women of the United States Armed Forces who sacrificed their lives.
 During the scenic drive you’ll be able to view the meticulous landscaping at the cemetery while you reflect on the beauty and reverence that is felt throughout the entire area.
 While driving through the Punchbowl Cemetery you’ll also get to view the Courts of the Missing and the chapel.